-I had a vision for this shoot of timing it perfectly so that the lowering sun would shine up False Creek and into Strathcona, lighting up the trees on Union Street with that golden-hour glow.
-AND IT WORKED.[Read more…] about Author Aaron Chan
+When Vancouver poet Aaron Chan came to me for new author headshots, I had a vision for the light I wanted to use for the shoot.
+I hoped to time it perfectly so that the lowering sun would shine up False Creek and into Strathcona, lighting up the trees on Union Street with that golden-hour glow.
+AND IT WORKED.[Read more…] about Author Headshots for Aaron Chan

 One of the parents from March’s mini family sessions reached out again for a real quick headshot update, with a special request to shoot in the Pink Alley downtown.[Read more…] about Susanna’s Headshots